ome/omero-documentation/gettingstarted/virtualappliance.rst

     space that you have consumed and, if necessary, delete data that is not required.
-If your data is likely to exceed this space whilst you are evaluating OMERO then it is worthwhile going through the :ref:`rst_increasing-hd-size` before you start working with
+If your data is likely to exceed this space whilst you are evaluating OMERO then it is worthwhile going through the :ref:`gettingstarted/virtualappliance#increasing-hd-size` before you start working with
     OMERO in earnest.

 Getting Started